wp-plugins/posts-per-cat/readme.txt

 Tested up to: 3.1
 Stable tag: 0.0.14

-List latests N article titles from all or top level only categories and group them in category boxes organized in two columns.
+Posts per Cat list latest `N` articles from all, top level only or manually choosen categories and group them in category boxes organized in one, two, three or four columns.

 == Description ==